Who have been Scotland's first ministers?

 He served as party leader from 1990, standing down after 10 years only to make a dramatic comeback to the SNP's top job before winning the 2007 Holyrood election.

-Often derided by his political opponents as arrogant and self-serving, Mr Salmond has nonetheless succeeded in turning his party (in terms of seats) into the most popular in the history of devolution.
+Often derided by his political opponents as arrogant and self-serving, Mr Salmond nonetheless succeeded in turning his party into the most popular in the history of devolution, on his platform of fighting for Scottish interests.

 Liberal Democrat Jim Wallace never held the post of first minister on a permanent basis but was called on to do the job on three occasions when sickness, death and scandal befell the Labour incumbent.